sebw/blog.wains.be/content/posts/2021/2021-10-10-my-desktop-environment.md

 ## Disclaimer

 This desktop environment is probably not for you.
-I have my own workflows and have no pretention that this is the best way to organize your environment.
+I have my own workflows and have no pretension that this is the best way to organize your environment.
 At the very least it can give some ideas.

 ## Hardware